 for any $(\lambda_1, \ldots, \lambda_{n+1})\in \mathbb C^{n+1}.$ So $\phi_1\circ\theta_1 = \phi_2\circ\theta_2$ and therefore $\phi_1, \phi_2$ give rise to a unital $\ast$-homomorphism $\phi: \left(C^*(G_1)\oplus \mathbb C\right) \ast_{ \mathbb C^{n+1}} C^*(G_2) \to C^*(G)$ such that $\phi\circ i_i = \phi_i, $ for $i=1, 2.$

-Now we define a $\ast$-homomorphism $\psi: C^(G) \to \left(C^*(G_1)\oplus \mathbb C\right) \ast_{ \mathbb C^{n+1}} C^*(G_2)$ by
+Now we define a $\ast$-homomorphism $\psi: C^*(G) \to \left(C^*(G_1)\oplus \mathbb C\right) \ast_{ \mathbb C^{n+1}} C^*(G_2)$ by

+(we used here the universal property of $C^*(G)$).
 Let $\delta_i$ denote the element of $\mathbb C^{n+1}$ whose $i$-th coordinate is one and all the other coordinates are zero.
 Since $\psi$ is well-defined on the set of generators of $C^*(G)$ and therefore by Lemma \ref{crucial} on the whole $C^*(G)$.
 Let us check that $\psi$ is unital.
 Since $G^0_2 = G^0$,

 It is straightforward to check that $\phi\circ \psi = id_{C^*(G)}$.
 To show that $\psi\circ \phi = id_{\left(C^*(G_1)\oplus \mathbb C\right) \ast_{ \mathbb C^{n+1}} C^*(G_2)}$, it is sufficient to verify this on the generators $i_1(\bar p, 0)$, $i_1(\bar e, 0), i_1((0, 1))$, $i_2(\bar{\bar p})$, $i_2(\bar{\bar e})$ of $\left(C^*(G_1)\oplus \mathbb C\right) \ast_{ \mathbb C^{n+1}} C^*(G_2)$.
 For all the generators but $i_1(0, 1)$ it is straightforward.
 For $i_1((0, 1))$ we verify